The Lakeland Sinfonia Concert Society

 Bringing high-quality classical orchestral music to Kendal for over 40 years

-The Society is run by eight experienced, knowledgeable and enthusiastic Trustees; all volunteers, they meet regularly to administer the business of the Society, each having their own area of expertise and responsibility.
+The Society is run by seven experienced, knowledgeable and enthusiastic Trustees; all volunteers, they meet regularly to administer the business of the Society, each having their own area of expertise and responsibility.
 If you have skills that you might like to offer in a supporting role, particularly IT skills, please contact the Secretaries.

 Each season, from October to April, the Society stages a series of eight concerts featuring the Royal Northern Sinfonia (three concerts) and either Manchester Camerata or EUCO, plus the Hallé and BBC Philharmonic symphony orchestras.